mmamontx/ja2-stracciatella-coop/README.md

 Changes compared to the vanilla game (from the player perspective):

+- The intro videos at the beginning of the game are disabled.
 - Starting screen is the strategic map (lobby) instead of the laptop.
+- There is an additional table on the strategic map screen (in the left below the team panel) with the list of connected players and their readiness status, and also with 'Ready' button.
+The message box below is now also used to show chat messages sent using the text field in the bottom.
-- The intro videos at the beginning of the game are disabled.
+- The helicopter drop-off animation at Omerta is disabled.
-- Helicopter drop-off animation is disabled (see the FIXME in Merc_Entering.cc) - it accelerates debugging, and it's overall questionable whether for multiplayer it makes sense to keep it enabled.
-- The additional table on the strategic map (re-consider later).

 For debugging purposes:

 - There is a custom function - HireRandomMercs() - that is automatically called in the beginning (accelerates debugging so one doesn't have to always visit AIM).
 This code is only executed for the server, the client receives replicated mercs.
-- The enemies are disabled (see gEnemyEnabled var) - until implementation of the battle/turn-based mode is started.

 Contact: mmamontx@gmail.com